2 Sophia University Junior College Division

 2-4-2 University transfer trends

 An average of 80 students transfer to four-year universities after graduating from the Junior College Division.
-It should be noted that more than 90% (on average in the last five years) of students who seek to pursue further studies at a university are successful.
+It should be noted that nearly 90% (on average in the last five years) of students who seek to pursue further studies at a university are successful.
+In AY2024, along with the decrease in registered students, there were only 42student transfers; however, this number is 89.4% of students who apply for university transfer.

 The Junior College Division offers guidance on university transfers multiple times a year, providing advice on how to select faculties and departments, the contents and schedule of transfer examinations, how to prepare for transfers, how to complete applications, etc. A majority of students transfer to Sophia University after passing the special transfer admissions examination for Junior College Division students (Types A & B) or the general transfer admissions examination.
-The number of students transferring to other universities varies from year to year, but there were transfers to Tokyo Women’s Christian University for 12 years from AY2010 through AY2021.
+The number of students transferring to other universities varies from year to year, but there were transfers to University of the Sacred Heart, Tokyo for more than 20 years from AY2004through AY2024.

 2-5 Library